ShizukaDonaghue/serene-meditation/README.md

 * *I would like to understand what meditation is and its benefits.*<br>

-    The website contains a section which describes what medidation is and its main benefits at the start of the page.
+    The website contains a section which describes what meditation is and its main benefits at the start of the page.

 * *I would like to be able to learn meditation techniques and how to get started.*<br>